 - Merge the query CountriesCurrencies with BusinessUnits

-- Select the column Join as merge column for both queries
+- Select the column Join as a merge column for both queries

-The result is two new added columns containing Table objects.
+The result is two newly added columns containing Table objects.
 The table objects contain the data we just merged.
 What’s now left is to reveal this data.
-For both column BusinessUnits and Metrics:
+For both columns BusinessUnits and Metrics:

 - Expand the two arrows in the column header -> deselect column Join